Your basket is currently empty!

 Total | 60,000 | 11,432 |

-National insurance on employment income
+National insurance (NI) on employment income

-National insurance is due on earnings over the primary monthly threshold of £1,048.
 On an annual salary of £25,000, national insurance is £83 a month and is calculated as follows:

 Higher National Insurance threshold example

-The table below illustrates the National insurance calculations on a salary of £60,000 and a salary of £25,000:
+The tables below illustrate the national insurance calculations on salaries of £60,000 and £25,000:

 Threshold | Threshold range | Amount | NI at 8% | NI at 2% | Total |